-Hailing from Zimbabwe, Nyasha holds a number of leadership roles within Special Olympics.
+Hailing from Zimbabwe, Nyasha holds several leadership roles within Special Olympics.
 At the 2018 Global Athlete Congress in the Dominican Republic, his fellow athletes elected him Chairperson of the Congress.
-As part of this role, he serves on the Special Olympics International Board of Directors.
+As Chair of the Global Athlete Congress, he serves on the Special Olympics International Board of Directors.
 He is also a Global Health Messenger, advocating for health by teaching healthy habits and everyday fitness.

 In 2012, Nyasha joined Special Olympics when it was introduced at his school.
 Joining Special Olympics gave him the confidence to become a school leader.
 He began his leadership role by sharing his inspirational story with younger students.
 As a result, he has become a motivational speaker spreading messages of hope, inclusion, and goal setting.